The first time we spoke, you asked questions that felt invasive. I didn’t want that to happen again, so I avoided you from then on.

 Oh: When I first met you, I was very very afraid of rejecting others.

-I didn’t even “know it”, it was deeply suppressed.
+I didn’t even “know” it.
+It was deeply suppressed.
 But the pattern fits the data.

 It seems I was so afraid of this, that when you asked me those questions when we met for the first time, the thought didn’t even cross my mind that I could decline to answer.